jlearman/jSteelDrum1/README.md

 ## About the instrument

-This is a sampling of a steel drum hand-made by Hopetown Music of Long Beach CA, around 2000.
+This is a sampling of a steel drum hand-made in Trinidad and sold by Hopetown Music of Long Beach CA, around 2000.
+(See photo & PDF.)
-(See photos.)
 The samples were recorded in September 2021.

 Samples were recorded in mid-side stereo using an AT4033a as the mid mic and a Studio Projects B3 as the side mic.
 I am not a percussionist let alone a steel drum player, so the dynamics are less even than I would like.
 I hope to re-record the samples (I'd say